wizmax11/88x31-Animated-GIF-Button-Maker/README.md

 Note : Fonts won't work for now : ) I might add them later. 「if they're installed on Your PC they might work」

+And if you have any suggestion or just want to say hello :) | Dm me on my discord : wizmax11

 ## Features
 - Create classic 88x31 buttons
 - PNG / JPG / GIF export